Arsha Vidya

 What is Arsha Vidya?

 Wisdom cannot be considered as old, or something new.
 It is not old because it does not become obsolete.
 It is not new because nothing new is added to it.
-And therefore, it is fresh.
+And therefore, it is fresh..
+Therefore, it is ever fresh.

-Like the Ganges — an ancient river, no doubt, but when you take a bath, the water is fresh.
-She is the very flow of knowledge whose touch changes a person into a pure one.
+Like the Ganges — ancient, no doubt, but when you bathe in her waters, the water is fresh.
+She is the very flow of knowledge, whose touch purifies and transforms.

 ✦ ✦ ✦